voxel51/fiftyone/docs/source/user_guide/index.rst

     :button_link: dataset_creation/index.html

 .. customcalloutitem::
-    :header: Exploring datasets
+    :header: Using datasets
-    :description: Take a deep dive into FiftyOne datasets and how to use them with samples and fields.
+    :description: Take a deep dive into FiftyOne datasets and how to use to store your data.
     :button_text: Learn more about using datasets
     :button_link: using_datasets.html